-Twitter lists for New Zealand media and politics
+UPDATED for the 2017 election: My Twitter list for New Zealand media and politics

-In 2012, I began to curate two Twitter lists related to New Zealand politics.
+In 2012, I began to curate a Twitter list related to New Zealand politics.

 I would have used someone else’s, but couldn’t find a truly comprehensive list for what I wanted – journalists, bloggers, NGOs, political media outlets and so on, all in one place.

 Twitter lists are a niche function on the platform and are separate from your timeline.
 You can subscribe to a list and then use it as a kind of “second timeline” without having to follow each account individually.
 Or you can simply view the list and subscribe to people who you find interesting.